-PAA Registration Statements.
-PAA periodically accesses the capital markets for both equity and debt financing.
-PAA has filed with the SEC a universal shelf registration statement that, subject to effectiveness at the time of use, allows PAA to issue up to a specified amount of debt or equity securities ("PAA Traditional Shelf"), under which PAA had approximately \$1.1 billion of unsold securities available at March 31, 2024.
-PAA also has access to a universal shelf registration statement ("PAA WKSI Shelf"), which provides it with the ability to offer and sell an unlimited amount of debt and equity securities, subject to market conditions and its capital needs.
-PAA did not conduct any offerings under the PAA Traditional Shelf or the PAA WKSI Shelf during the three months ended March 31, 2024.
+We periodically access the capital markets for both equity and debt financing.
+We have filed with the SEC a universal shelf registration statement that, subject to effectiveness at the time of use, allows us to issue up to a specified amount of debt or equity securities ("Traditional Shelf"), under which we had approximately \$1.1 billion of unsold securities available at March 31, 2024.
+We also have access to a universal shelf registration statement ("WKSI Shelf"), which provides us with the ability to offer and sell an unlimited amount of debt and equity securities, subject to market conditions and our capital needs.
+We did not conduct any offerings under our Traditional Shelf or WKSI Shelf during the three months ended March 31, 2024.

-Distributions to Our Class A Shareholders
+Distributions to Our Unitholders